 A customer’s willingness to spend on parking is strongly influenced by ease of access, speed of reaching and proximity to the check-in area.
 The customer must have a clear sense of the orientation of the car park to the check-in area as well as how long it will take to get from their car to this area.

-Retail revenue is strongly influenced by passenger mood, as well as available opportunity and time.
-Achieving a balance between these factors is a key design challenge.
+Retail revenue is strongly influenced by passenger mood as well as available opportunity and time.
+Achieving balance between these factors is a key design challenge.

-Generally, passengers won’t consider retail until their check-in is complete, and in some instances, until they have successfully passed through security and immigration.
-In the same manner, travellers on their way to their boarding gate often won’t browse retail space at all until their gate is safely in sight.
+Generally, passengers won’t consider retail until their check-in is complete; and, in some instances, until they have successfully passed through security and immigration.
+In like manner, travelers on their way to their boarding gate often won’t browse retail space, at all, until their gate is safely in sight.
 Once they have secured the location of their gate, passengers often then decide whether sufficient time is available to consider shopping.

 Other design factors which influence retail spend might include:

-There are a number of possible ways in which to reduce the initial capital cost of a project:
+There are a number of possible ways to reduce the initial capital cost of a project:

 Minimise the size of your building

-Another obvious, but often overlooked, design principle is to consider the extension of aerobridge links.
-Once a passenger has been checked on to the aircraft and is moving into the link bridge, they are unlikely to notice if these are 10 m or 15 m longer.
+Another obvious but often overlooked design principle is to consider the extension of aerobridge links.
+Once a passenger has been checked in to the aircraft and is moving into the link bridge, they are unlikely to notice if these are 10 or 15 m longer.
 Pulling the building facade back by 10-15 m can decrease building area substantially.